bloodstiller/bloodstiller.com/content/Walkthroughs/Escape-box.md

         ```

         -   The functionality level determines the minimum version of Windows server that can be used for a DC.
-            -   Note that any host os can used on **workstations**, however the functionality level determines what the minimum version for DC's and the forest.
+            -   +Note+: That any host os can used on **workstations**, however the functionality level determines what the minimum version for DC's and the forest.
             -   <https://learn.microsoft.com/en-us/windows-server/identity/ad-ds/active-directory-functional-levels>
             -   Knowing the function level is useful as if want to target the DC's and servers, we can know by looking at the function level what the minimum level of OS would be.